-14 waters which are influenced by tidal action (in the landward side) up to 500m from the High Tide Line (HTL) and the land between the Low Tide Line (LTL) & High Tide Line (HTL) as "Coastal Regulation Zone" (CRZ), as per the provisions of the CRZ Notification 6th January 2011. h. iia aa Industrial Estate does not attract requirements under CRZ 15 Minor Mineral and concession Rules Applicable 16 The Mining Act (1952) The mining act has been notified for safe and sound mining activity.
+No. Legislation Requirements for the Project Applicability NoC / License / Permission requirement rivers and back waters which are influenced by tidal action (in the landward side) up to 500m from the High Tide Line (HTL) and the land between the Low Tide Line (LTL) & High Tide Line (HTL) as "Coastal Regulation Zone" (CRZ), as per the provisions of the CRZ Notification 6th January 2011. and other local communities living in the coastal areas; to conserve and protect coastal stretches and; to promote development in a sustainable manner based on Scientific principles, taking into account the dangers of natural hazards in the coastal areas and sea level rise due to global warming.
+15 Minor Mineral and concession Rules For opening new quarries.
+Regulate use of minor minerals like stone, soil, river sand etc. Applicable Non 16 The Mining Act (1952) The mining act has been notified for safe and sound mining activity.
 The construction of road subprojects will require aggregates.
-These will be procured through mining from riverbeds and quarries Applicable 17 Notification for use of fly ash from thermal power plants within 100km reaches of the project.
-The MoEF had issued in 2009 a notification that all brick units within 100km radius of thermal power plants were required to use fly ash for making bricks as well as using it for construction activities like building or roads.
-Applicable 18 Public Liability and Insurance Act 1991 Protection from hazardous materials and accident.
-Applicable 19 National Environment Appellate Authority Act (NEAA) 1997 Grievances process and how they will be dealt with.
-Applicable 20 Explosive Act 1984 - For transporting and storing diesel, bitumen etc. Safe transportation, storage and use of explosive material.
-Applicable 21 The Act lays down the procedure for approval of plans before setting up a factory, health and safety provisions, welfare provisions, working hours and rendering information-regarding accidents or dangerous occurrences to designated authorities.
-Applicable 22 The Rules provide for mandatory preparation of On-Site Emergency Plans by the industry and Off-Site Plans by the district collector and the constitution of four tier crisis groups at the center, district, and local levels for the management of chemical disaster.
-Applicable
+These will be procured through mining from riverbeds and quarries Applicable Non 17 Notification for use of fly ash from thermal power plants within 100km reaches of the project. • Applicable .
+Non 18 Public Liability and Insurance Act 1991 Protection from hazardous materials and accident.
+Applicable Non 19 National Environment Appellate Authority Act (NEAA) 1997 Grievances process and how they will be dealt with.
+Applicable Non 20 Explosive Act 1984 - For transporting and storing diesel, bitumen etc. Safe transportation, storage and use of explosive material.
+Applicable Non 21 The Factories Act, 1948 - The Andhra Pradesh Factory Rules The Act lays down the procedure for approval of plans before setting up a factory, health and safety provisions, welfare provisions, Applicable Non

-Permission for extraction of ground water for use in road construction activities from State Ground Water Board.
+No. Legislation Requirements for the Project Applicability NoC / License / Permission requirement working hours and rendering information-regarding accidents or dangerous occurrences to designated authorities.
+22 Chemical Accidents (Emergency Planning, Preparedness and Response) Rules, 1996.
+The Rules provide for mandatory preparation of On-Site Emergency Plans by the industry and Off-Site Plans by the district collector and the constitution of four tier crisis groups at the center, district, and local levels for the management of chemical disaster.
+Applicable Non 23 Permission for extraction of ground water for use in road construction activities from State Ground Water Board.
 Extraction of groundwater.
 Applicable to rehabilitation and improvement of water supply.
-To be obtained prior to initiation of any work involving abstraction of groundwater Permission for use of water for construction purpose from irrigation department Use of surface water construction for Applicable.
-To be obtained prior to initiation of any work involving use of surface water for construction
+To be obtained prior to initiation of any work involving abstraction of groundwater It is obligatory in case of ground water is abstracted 24 Permission for use of water for construction purpose from irrigation department Use of surface water for construction Applicable.
+To be obtained prior to initiation of any work involving use of surface water for construction It is obligatory in case of irrigation channel is abstracted